mloubout/SC20Paper/paper.md

 The execution time is computed through Python-level timers prefixed by an MPI barrier.
 This includes the overhead due to processing the arguments supplied to `Operator` (see snippet ...
 TODO).
 Such overhead is however negligible.

 The floating-point operations are counted once all of the symbolic flop-reducing transformations have been performed during compilation.
-Devito uses an in-house estimate of cost, rather than `sympy`'s estimate, to take care of some low-level intricacies.
+Devito uses an in-house estimate of cost, rather than `SymPy`'s estimate, to take care of some low-level intricacies.
 For example, Devito's estimate ignores the cost of integer arithmetic used for offset indexing into multi-dimensional arrays.
 To calculate the total number of FLOPs performed, Devito multiplies the floating-point operations calculated at compile time by the size of the iteration space, and it does that at the granularity of individual expressions.
 Thanks to aggressive code motion, the amount of innermost-loop-invariant sub-expressions in a Devito Operator is typically negligible, so the Devito estimate doesn't basically suffer from this issue, or at least not in a tangible way to the best of our knowledge.
 The produced GFlops/s has also been checked against that reported by Intel Advisor on several single-node experiments, and the results were extremely close, which gives confidence about the soundness of the Devito estimate.

 ***Imaging result***